 - Local nearly new boards on sites like Facebook are also an option.
 You might find someone near you selling nappies and be able to avoid paying postage.

 eBay has a blanket policy on what they can and can’t sell.
-The eBay rules on cloth nappies state: “Used underwear including, but not limited to, boxer shorts, panties, briefs, athletic supporters and cloth nappies is not permitted.
+The eBay rules on resuable nappies state: “Used underwear including, but not limited to, boxer shorts, panties, briefs, athletic supporters and cloth nappies is not permitted.
 Listings that contain inappropriate descriptions will be ended.”

 eBay doesn’t check every listing, but it can be a hassle to list something then have to remove it, so you’re better off following the rules and using another site.
 Plus, because of the eBay rule, most people buying and selling cloth nappies will visit other sites instead and you’ll get more choice if you do the same.